bvm-org/bvm/README.md

   > Converts a segment to an array.
 This is the mirror of
   > `ARRAY_TO_SEG`, and just like that opcode, the array is shared
   > with the code segment.

+## Dictionary Stack

+See the [section on the dictionary stack](#the-dictionary-stack) for a discussion of its purpose and expected use.
+When the BVM is started, the dictionary stack contains one dictionary which is empty.
+You can think of all the opcodes as being items in a dictionary at the very top of the dictionary stack which can not be modified by this API.

+* `DICT_STACK_PUSH`
+  *Before*: `dict]`
+  *After*: `]`
+  *where* `dict` is a dictionary reference.
+  *Errors*: Will error if `dict` is not a dictionary reference or if there are no items on the current operand stack.
+  > Pushes the supplied dictionary onto the dictionary stack where it
+  > becomes the uppermost item in the dictionary stack.
+The supplied
+  > dictionary itself is placed on the dictionary stack: no copying or
+  > cloning takes place.

+* `DICT_STACK_POP`
+  *Before*:
+  *After*: `dict]`
+  *where* `dict` is a reference to what was the uppermost dictionary on the dictionary stack, or the `undef` value if the dictionary stack is empty.
+  *Errors*: None.
+  > Removes the uppermost item from the dictionary stack and pushes it
+  > to the current operand stack.
+If the dictionary stack is empty,
+  > pushes the `undef` value to the current operand stack.

+* `DICT_STACK_WHERE`
+  *Before*: `key]`
+  *After*: `dict]`
+  *where* `key` is a string by which to search the dictionary stack, and `dict` is the first dictionary found containing that key, searching from the uppermost dictionary downwards, or the `undef` value if no dictionary was found containing that key.
+  *Errors*: Will error if the item on the top of the current operand stack is not a string or if there are no items on the current operand stack.
+  > Searches through the dictionary stack for the first dictionary
+  > containing the supplied key, and pushes that dictionary onto the
+  > current operand stack.
+If no such dictionary is found, pushes the
+  > `undef` value.

+* `DICT_STACK_REPLACE`
+  *Before*: `key, v]`
+  *After*: `]`
+  *where* `key` is a string and `v` is a value.
+  *Errors*: Will error if `key` is not a string, or if there are fewer than two items on the current operand stack, or if the dictionary stack is empty.
+  > Searches the dictionary stack for the first dictionary from the
+  > top downwards containing the supplied key.
+If such a dictionary is
+  > found, the key and value supplied are stored in the dictionary,
+  > replacing the existing key-value pair.
+If no dictionary is found
+  > containing the key supplied then the uppermost dictionary in the
+  > dictionary stack is used to store the key-value pair supplied.

+* `DICT_STACK_LOAD`
+  *Before*:
+  *After*: `ary]`
+  *where* `ary` is a reference to the array containing all the dictionaries in the dictionary stack, where the dictionary at index `0` in the array represents the bottom of the dictionary stack.
+  *Errors*: None.
+  > Pushes onto the current operand stack the dictionary stack.
+This
+  > is the actual dictionary stack, not a clone or copy.
+Thus any
+  > modifications to this array affect the dictionary stack too.
+As
+  > such, if you store non-dictionary values into this array, you can
+  > break the BVM.
+You have been warned.

+* `DICT_STACK_SET`
+  *Before*: `ary]`
+  *After*: `]`
+  *where* `ary` is a reference to an array containing only dictionaries.
+  *Errors*: Will error if the item at the top of the stack is not an array reference, or if any of the values found within the array are not dictionaries, or if there are no items on the stack.
+  > Sets the entire dictionary stack to the array at the top of the
+  > current operand stack, where the dictionary in index `0` of the
+  > array is the bottom of the dictionary stack.
+Note that this sets
+  > the entire dictionary stack to the value provided: the dictionary
+  > stack becomes the array provided and the previous entire
+  > dictionary stack is discarded.